 A lot of bettors in the US would be surprised to hear that tennis is one of the most popular sports to bet on worldwide.
 Tennis betting popularity may not have fully acclimated itself into the US legalized landscape yet, but that doesn’t mean the incoming wave isn’t on its way.

 Behind soccer and football, tennis also offers some of the largest limits on their lines.
 That can be both good and bad.
 On one hand, you won’t face as many betting limitations as you evolve as a tennis bettor.
 On the other hand, since the sport is so popular, it is accompanied by liquidity in the market leading to more accurate betting lines.

 Betting The Moneyline In Tennis

-This is the most simplistic and common way to bet on tennis.
+The is the most simplistic and common way to bet on tennis is the moneyline bet.
 You bet on which player will win a given match.
 It doesn’t matter how quickly or convincingly they win; all they have to do is beat their opponent for you to cash your ticket.
 That sounds easy enough, right?

 The sportsbook will compile a number of different factors to appropriately price how often they believe one player will beat his or her opponent in a match.
 Derived from that exercise is the moneyline associated with each player.